 - WSU’s hospitality program was established in 1932, making it the third-oldest such program in the U.S. It consistently ranks among the nation’s top 10 hospitality programs and is part of WSU’s AACSB-accredited Carson College of Business.

 - The Culver Hospitality Relations Manager works with students and employers for internship and graduate placements.

-- As part of the program, students work 1,000 paid hours in the hospitality industry, providing career connections and raising their profile for corporate recruiters.
+- As part of the online hospitality degree program, students work 1,000 paid hours in the hospitality industry, providing career connections and raising their profile for corporate recruiters.

 - Students can apply to spend a semester studying at the Brig campus of César Ritz Colleges in Switzerland.

 All WSU undergraduates must complete a minimum of 120 semester credits of which 40 credits must be at the 300 – 400 level.
 Students must also complete the University Common Requirements (UCORE).
 These can generally be satisfied with a direct transfer degree.
 For a list of direct-transfer agreements, visit WSU’s Transferring an Associate Degree web page.

 Students must also complete the College of Business graduation requirements and the hospitality business management degree program requirements.